 If you want to grow your online business, you’ve got a lot of options at your fingertips.
 Slick paid ad campaigns, email marketing strategies, influencer collaborations — the list is virtually endless.

-Why does a customer community matter?
+Why does a customer community matter for your marketplace website?

 A customer community is vital for growing brands — but why?
 Let’s break it down.

-It makes your customers feel like part of something bigger
+A marketplace community makes your customers feel like part of something bigger

-As humans, we all want to feel like we’re part of something bigger, whether it’s a sports team’s fanbase, a band’s following, or even a social cause.
+As humans, we all want to feel like we’re part of something bigger, whether it’s a sports team’s fanbase, a brand’s following, or even a social cause.
 We all enjoy the intimacy and camaraderie of a like-minded community.

 Your business unites your customers into a community, engaging them and giving them a space to connect with you and like-minded peers.
 This community increases their affection for your business, which in turn means they will be more likely to shop with you again.

-It goes beyond traditional marketing strategies
+A marketplace community goes beyond traditional marketing strategies

 Your customers face a barrage of ads on a daily basis.